Machine learning is the art of adapting generic solvers to address specific problems.

 - Hybridization of Deep Learning and Neuroevolution

-- Best Paper Award Nomination.
+- Best Paper Award Runner-Up.
 Foundation of Digital Games (FDG 2013).

 - Best Paper Award.
 International Conference on Evolutionary Computation (ICEC 2009).